(Updated April 2016)

 Russia's main submarine power plant is the OK-650 PWR.
 It uses 20-45% enriched fuel to produce 190 MW.
 The 19,400 tonne Oscar II-class and 34,000 tonne Typhoon-class (NATO name, Akula-class in Russia) ballistic missile subs (SSBN) have two of these reactors with steam turbines together delivering 74 MW, and its new 24,000 t Borei-class ballistic missile sub along with Akula-(Russia: Shchuka-class), Mike- and Sierra-class attack subs (SSN) have a single OK-650 unit powering a 32 MW steam turbine.
 The Borei-class is the first Russian design to use pump-jet propulsion. (displacements: submerged).
 A 5th generation naval reactor is reported to be a super-critical type (SCWR) with single steam circuit and expected to run 30 years without refuelling.
 A full-scale prototype was being tested early in 2013.

 For the next LK-60 generation of Russian icebreakers, OKBM Afrikantov is developing a new reactor – RITM-200 – to replace the current KLT design.
 Under Project 22220 this is an integral 175 MWt PWR with inherent safety features and using low-enriched uranium fuel.
-Refueling is every seven years, over a 40-year lifespan.
+Refuelling is every seven years, over a 40-year lifespan.
 Two reactors drive two turbine generators and then three electric motors powering the propellers, producing 60 MW propulsive power.
-The first icebreaker to be equipped with these is due to start construction in 2013.
+The first two icebreakers to be equipped with these are under construction.
 For floating nuclear power plants (FNPP, see below) a single RITM-200 would replace twin KLT-40S (but yield less power).

 OKBM has supplied 460 nuclear reactors for the Russian navy, and these have operated more than 6500 reactor-years.